 4.2 In this policy the following definitions may also apply:

-4.2.1 “Chief Procurement Officer (CPO)” means the person or designee authorized by the Clerk/Treasurer to manage procurement requiring the evaluation of competitive sealed proposals.
+4.2.1 “Chief Procurement Officer (CPO)” means the person with the responsibility and authority to insure that all provisions of law and this policy are adhered to through the procurement process established by the Town.

 4.2.2 “Determination” means the written documentation of a decision of the CPO including findings of fact to support a decision.
 A determination becomes part of the procurement file to which it pertains.